DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-get-started.md

   headline: Why DoctorLogic Was the Clear Choice for TruDerm
   text: TruDerm, a medical spa and dermatology practice with multiple locations in
     North Texas, aspired to grow their practice in a cost-efficient way but couldn’t find a suitable solution.
-Plus, they had many competitors in their market outperforming them when it came to online search results.
 They knew it was time for a change.
 Since partnering with DoctorLogic, TruDerm has seen an increase of 182% indexed keywords on Google and received an increase of leads per month by 74%.
   btn:
   - btn-link: "/case-studies/truderm"
     btn-label: Read Case Study